PurpleKingdomGames/tyrian/docs/concepts/guided-tour.md

 Some of the other things you can see here:

 - `flags` - Flags can be passed into the app at launch time, think of them like command line arguments.
 - `Cmd[Msg]` - Commands aren't used in the example, but they allow you to capture and run side effects and emit resulting events.
-They are a requirement for the function signature, and here we satisfy that with `Cmd.empty`.
+They are a requirement for the function signature, and here we satisfy that with `Cmd.Empty`.

 #### Rendering the page